 The circumstances for this activity in the Tables of Drinking Water Threats indicate that for fuel storage less than 2500 Litres (L), storage above grade is not a significant threat.
 Therefore, new fuel storage below this size (e.g. residential heating oil storage) could still be located at, or above grade while fuel storage larger than 2500 L would be prohibited below, at, or above grade in significant threat areas.
 Given the number of potential existing significant threats associated with this activity, it was not deemed appropriate to prohibit existing storage of fuel.
-However, Section 57 was determined to be the most appropriate approach for addressing future threats, as it provides the greatest certainty for protection of municipal drinking water sources, by ensuring no additional significant drinking water threats related to this activity are established.
-Furthermore, it was deemed to be reasonable, given that the areas where this activity would be a significant threat to drinking water are relatively small and there are many other locations where this activity could be undertaken without being a significant threat to drinking water.
+However, Section 57 was determined to be the most appropriate approach for addressing future threats, as it provides the greatest certainty for protection of municipal drinking water sources, by ensuring no additional significant threat to be reasonable, given that the areas where this activity would be a significant threat to drinking water are relatively small and there are many other locations where this activity could be undertaken without being a significant threat to drinking water.